Procore vs CoConstruct vs Projul

 CoConstruct launched as a purpose-built tool for custom home builders and remodelers.
 Its standout feature was the “enter data once” workflow where estimates flowed through to specs, selections, bid requests, proposals, and budgets without re-entry.
 For small custom home builders running 5 to 15 projects a year, it was an excellent fit.

 The problem: Buildertrend acquired CoConstruct in February 2021.
-Since then, the product has received no feature updates.
+Since then, the product has received no meaningful feature updates.
 Users are being pushed toward Buildertrend.
 CoConstruct is effectively a legacy product with an expiration date.

 Projul was built by a former general contractor for residential construction companies.
 It includes estimating, scheduling (7 views), invoicing, CRM, job costing, change orders, and a full native mobile app.
 Every feature is available on every plan at $4,788/year with no per-user fees.